sovrin-foundation/SGF-v3/sbu/docs/index.md

+As the proliferation of decentralized identity utility networks continues to increase, the global identity industry needs a way to categorize and position independent networks for discovery, access and trust.

+This is the official document of the ​DIBE Governance Framework (DGF) which serves as the *constitution* for one such network, the *Sovrin Business Utility*.

-## Metasystem
+## Ecosystem
-The [Sovrin ToIP Metasystem Governance Framework (STM-GF)]() provides the legal governance for all participating entities within the Sovrin ToIP Metasystem (STM) or **Sovrin Ecosystem**.
-The STM is comprised of DID Ledgers ("Peer-Nets") that are either part of the Sovrin Network (did:sov) or a trusted DID Ledger associated with a unique DID Root Namespace.
+The [Sovrin ToIP Metasystem Governance Framework (STM-GF)]() provides the legal governance for all [Identity Utility Networks](./gf_info/glossary.md) within the Sovrin ToIP Metasystem (STM) ( "ecosystem ").
+Building on the notion of a network of ledgers, the STM represents an ecosystem comprised of Identity Utility Networks ("DID Ledgers") that are either part of the Sovrin DID Root Namespace (did:sov) or represented by a unique DID Root Namespace.
+The collection of all such Identity Utility Networks pertains to the a white-list of trusted ledgers.
+This white-list is referred to as the **Sovrin Ecosystem of Trust** and it is a by-product of the STM.

 ![stm-concepts](./img/stm-concepts.png)

-## Sovrin Network
+### Sovrin Network
+There will be a variety of global ecosystems that implement the concepts outlined in the [DID Specification](https://www.w3.org/TR/did-core/).
+The **Sovrin Network** represents one such ecosystem where a number of [identity utility networks](./gf_info/glossary.md):

+* all adhere to the STM-GF
+* are all associated with the Sovrin DID Root Namespace (did:sov)
+* are managed by independent governing bodies that are guided by a specific governance framework

-A collection of Peer-Nets that all adhere to the STM-GF but are managed as independent Identity Utilities each having its own Governance framework.
-Minimally there are two Peer-Nets within the Sovrin Network:
+Minimally there are two Identity Utility Networks within the Sovrin Network:

 * Sovrin Public Utility (*did:sov:pub*)
-* Sovrin Business Utility (*did:sov:biz*)
+* Sovrin Business Utility (*did:sov:sbu*)

-## Sovrin Business Utility
+### Sovrin Business Utility

 ![overview](./img/sov-toip-metasystem-biz.png)